kleber-code/ushka/docs/guide/getting-started.md

 ```

 You should see Ushka's startup banner (we think it's pretty neat) and a table of all discovered routes.
 Now, point your browser to `http://127.0.0.1:8000`.
 Congratulations, you've officially made Python cuter!
 (And launched an app.) 💖

+## 📁 Serving Static Files: CSS, JS, and Images!

+Need to serve static files like CSS, JavaScript, or images?
+Ushka makes it easy.

+1.  **Create a `static` directory** in your project's root:

+    ```text
+    my_project/
+    ├── app.py
+    ├── routes/
+    │   └── index.py
+    └── static/
+        └── style.css
+    ```

+2.  **Ushka will automatically serve** any files in the `static` directory under the `/static` path.
+For example, the file `static/style.css` will be available at `http://127.0.0.1:8000/static/style.css`.

+It's that simple!
+No extra configuration required.